 Costa Rica´s regulations leave all of the logistics for importation and exportation to be decided by each trading company.
 With two coasts and seven ports to use as a trading platform, you will need to determine which logistics company better suits your company´s needs and budget.
 Make sure to balance options and obtain quotes from several companies, as well as review shipping routes and storage facilities.

-If you want to venture into Costa Rica´s versatile market, you will need to start by incorporating a local company, and then you will need to register as an importer/exporter.
+If you want to venture into Costa Rica´s versatile market, you will need to start with company formation, and then you will need to register as an importer/exporter.
 Working with a local knowledgeable partner will help you accelerate the process and give you the confidence to start trading internationally.
 Contact us today and see how we can be of assistance.